-Pipeline evaluates the flatness of the baselines per field, per MS, per spw, per antenna, and per polarization.
+In the last fourth row of this page, pipeline evaluates the flatness of the baselines per field, per MS, per spw, per antenna, and per polarization.
 Emission-free channels are divided into 10 or 20 bins.
 QA score is calculated by the following criterion related to RMS, MAX(mean) and MIN(mean), where RMS, "mean", MAX(mean), and MIN(mean) are the rms estimated from emission-free channels, the mean in each bin and the maximum and minimum of "mean" among bins.
-Figure 51 shows an example of the baseline flatness.
+Figure 54 shows an example of the baseline flatness.
 QA score for THE criterion is below.